Clinical Contact Hours

 Nurses with a BSN can prepare for a career as a Psychiatric Mental-Health Nurse Practitioner while earning their MSN.
 In less than two years (5 semesters), you’ll earn both credentials, and be able to begin your career as a nurse practitioner.

 Registered nurses with a BSN can take their education even further through our MSN track that prepares students to work as an FNP and a PMHNP.
 In 6 semesters, or 2 years (1080 clinical contact hours), you’ll earn your MSN and gain the ultimate clinical flexibility through a study of both the mind and the body.

-Nurses who already have an MSN can pursue standalone certification as a Psychiatric-Mental Health Nurse Practitioner.
-In only four semesters, including at least 540 clinical contact hours, you will be prepared to provide critical mental healthcare to patients in need.
+Nurses with an MSN can pursue standalone certification as Psychiatric-Mental Health Nurse practitioners.
+In only 4 semesters, including at least 540 clinical contact hours, you will be prepared to provide critical mental healthcare to patients in need.

 Dual FNP/PMHNP Certificate (Post-Master’s)

 Treat every aspect of patient wellness through this dual certification option.
 Over the course of 5 semesters (1080 clinical contact hours), you’ll learn to care for the mind and the body and equip your career with uncommon flexibility.

 Our curriculum is designed to help you prepare to be the best Psychiatric Mental Health Nurse Practitioner.
 Be a part of the solution to the mental health crisis; offer the care your patients need.

 Psychiatric Assessment and Diagnosis